FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 An example is the `encoding v1` which has different inputs and outputs from `encoding v0` when testing a script that takes arguments.

-The easiest way to approach this seems to be to support multiple `test.toml` with a suffix to differentiate them.
+To support this tests, when needed, can have multiple `test.toml` with suffixes to differentiate them.

 ```
 test.toml
 test.feature_a.toml
 ```

-To avoid duplications `test.feature_a.toml` can inherit properties from `test.toml`.
+To avoid duplications `test.feature_a.toml` will inherit properties from `test.toml`.
-And some new properties can be created to allow the configuration of the compiler:
+And new properties will be created to allow the configuration of the compiler:

 ```
 [environment_variables]